+What is something I really want in my life?
 How do you think having it will make you feel?
 Looking back over the course of your life, has some form of this desire always been present?

+What is the most important goal in my life right now?
 What have you been working toward?
 What desire is behind that goal?

+What should I be devoting my energy and resources to?
 At this stage of your life, what direction do you find yourself being pulled toward?
 What stands out as the biggest opportunity or responsibility in your life?

+What is my biggest dream for myself and my life?
 Is there a dream so big, a vision so bold for your life that you wonder if it is possible?
 Is there a deeper longing that feels a bit risky to the conditioned mind, and makes you feel vulnerable, open, and tender?

 To translate this desire into a specific intention, ask yourself the following questions: